-Due to high demand and interest, we run two East Africa Discovery trips in the summer.
+Due to high demand and interest, we run two East Africa Discovery programs in the summer.
 Take your pick!

 PROGRAM 1: MAY 25 – JULY 3, 2014

 PROGRAM 2: JULY 10 – AUGUST 18, 2014

 - Visit Kibera, East Africa’s most populous slum, and work with internationally recognized artist and peace activist Solo7.

 - Take a different kind of safari by bicycling through Hells Gate National Park marveling at giraffes, zebras and wildebeest.

 - White-water raft the mighty rapids at the source of the Nile in Uganda.

 PROGRAM FEE: 2,855